Nick Lees and Bob Sanders Reminisce about Paige Young.

 What follows are several articles I found from 1968 and 1969 on a newspaper archive website.

-Take the time to read the articles, if you want a little insight into the person that was self-named Paige Young.
-I apologize for the quality of some.
+Take the time to read the articles, if you want a little insight into the person self-named Paige Young.

 The Target, Rock Island, Ill.
 Nov.
 29, 1968

 A trip to the Boston Auto Show was likely the first stop of the tour: Oct.
 26-Nov.
 2, 1968.
-It makes Paige the Playmate of the current issue of Playboy magazine during the event.

 “I met Paige when I was 14.
 She was signing autographs at the Boston car show in late 1968.
 We talked about art.
 She was intelligent, beautiful, and kind.
 I’m looking to find original art by her as I think she was a great artist who was hobbled by her beauty. “

-Feedback left by reader Daniel.
+Feedback left by a reader Daniel

-Daniel- Thank you for sharing your memory, very much appreciated!
+Daniel- Thank you for sharing your memory of the Boston Auto Show with Paige, it’s very much appreciated!

-Paige continued to battle ex-husband Mark F. Segal, who had yet to pay for 5 of the 6 months of alimony he owed her, and the lawyers fees owed to Marvin M. Mitchelson.
-Segal had made one payment to each in 1964 and that’s all.
+He had yet to pay for 5 of the 6 months of alimony he owed her.
+He also owed lawyers fees to Marvin M. Mitchelson.
+Segal had made one payment to each in 1964 and that was it.
+(See related chapters.)

 Top right shows the date when the alimony was first ordered: 9-18-64.
 Near the bottom of right you can see current date: 2-20-69.